What's the right door material for your home?

 Timber is a natural insulator, it absorbs and retains heat.

 Solid wood doors still offer the highest levels of energy efficiency compared to other door types.
-Wooden doors are seen to be the most beautiful, but do require more effort to keep them looking their best.
+Wooden doors are seen to be the most beautiful but do require more effort to keep them looking their best.

 Wooden doors have been around for centuries and the manufacturing process has developed over time.
 Panels and frames are still made from solid wood, but timber used in construction is engineered to be stronger.
 Knots are removed from the wood, before layering different grain directions, and bonding.
 The result is a much stronger and more stable door, with no risk of warping or bowing.